who is Luke Beasley

 Who is Luke Beasley?

-Luke Beasley is a 23-year-old American progressive political commentator, YouTuber, and podcast host.
-He is best known for The Luke Beasley Show, a daily YouTube and podcast program covering U.S. politics from a progressive perspective.
-As of May 2026, his YouTube channel has approximately 2 million subscribers and has accumulated over 643 million total views.
+Luke Beasley is a 23 year old American progressive political commentator, YouTuber, and podcast host best known for The Luke Beasley Show, a daily program covering U.S. politics from a progressive angle.

 How many YouTube subscribers does Luke Beasley have in 2026?

-Luke Beasley has approximately 2 million YouTube subscribers as of May 2026, according to ThoughtLeaders channel analytics.
-He is gaining roughly 10,000 new subscribers per month.
-His channel generated 22.71 million views in the most recent 30-day period tracked by vidIQ.
+Luke Beasley has approximately 2 million YouTube subscribers as of 2026, gaining roughly 10,000 new subscribers per month with tens of millions of views in a typical 30 day period.

 What is Luke Beasley’s net worth in 2026?